*This post contains affiliate links. Thank you for supporting Click it Up a Notch.

 Usually pincushion distortion happens at the telephoto end (ie. 200mm) of a zoom lens such as a 70-200mm lens.
 It can actually be great for portraits because it can make people look thinner than they are!
 You will most likely notice pincushion distortion in images with straight lines.
 The further the lines are away from the center of the image, the more noticeable the distortion will be.
 Here’s an example.
 The roof top of Caesar’s Palace in Vegas…

-So when is distortion a good thing?
+When is distortion a good thing?

 Distortion can be fun!
 The previous image of Caesar’s Palace would have been quite boring with a straight roof.
 Don’t you agree?
 I intentionally chose distortion by shooting wide at 24mm, and placing the roofline towards the top 1/3 of the image, which curved the line.